andrewmoise/grits/content/gimbal.melanic.org/GREETINGS.md

 The modern web sure isn't great.

-One among a few different reasons is that when you're on the web, the code that is assembling your page, and the data underlying, is at best visible "under glass" and usually not visible at all.
+One among a few different reasons is that when you're on the web, the code that is assembling your page, and the data underlying it, is at best visible "under glass" and usually not visible at all.
 Most of the time it's just a secret.
 What data is this thing logging about you?
 What algorithm is assembling your feed?
 No idea, and way too much of the time, it's being done in a way that's at least a little bit malicious.
 It is your computer, it is your browser, but you still can't right-click and save the image / stop the video ad from playing / whatever.
 Why?
 Because they don't want you to.

 That's not great.
 Honestly, a *little* bit of the badness of the whole paradigm leaks in even when visiting a civilized site on Mastodon or whatever.
 You still cannot change the code unless you feel like doing self-hosting.
 If Mastodon's search sucks, there's not much realistic that you are going to do about it.